Staff and registered students of the University of Surrey are members of the Library and can use the full range of services and resources

 Fines will be levied on all overdue reserved items.
 Users who fail to return items may be invoiced for accumulated fines and/or the cost of replacements and may have their borrowing rights suspended

-Users who fail to return overdue items will receive notices at their faculty, department or home address
+Users who fail to return overdue items will receive notices via email

 Users are responsible for ensuring that all items on loan to them are returned to the Library before they leave the University.